Other Leaves: New York

 - New York Human Rights Law prohibits employers from requiring employees to forgo a religious observance as a condition of employment.
 See Leave for Religious Purposes.

-- Most employers operating a factory, mercantile establishment, hotel, restaurant, theatre or elevator (with limited exceptions) are required to allow employees at least 24 consecutive hours of rest in any calendar week.
+- Most employers operating a factory, mercantile establishment, hotel, restaurant, theater or elevator (with limited exceptions) are required to allow employees at least 24 consecutive hours of rest in any calendar week.
 See One Day Rest in Seven.

 - Public employers have greater obligations when it comes to granting leave.
 See Public Employers.